 There is no change to the previous alert

-A bushfire ADVICE has been issued for people travelling in the vicinity of Port Warrender Road on the MITCHELL PLATEAU in the SHIRE OF WYNDHAM-EAST KIMBERLEY.
+A bushfire ADVICE has been issued for people in the Dales Gorge recreation area in the north-eastern part of Karijini National Park.

 - There is no threat to lives or homes.

 - Although there is no immediate danger you need to be aware and keep up to date in case the situation changes.

 - The fire started in Yampire Gorge.

 WHAT TO DO:

 - Be extremely careful when driving through the area.

 - Turn your headlights on and drive slowly.

 - Watch for emergency services personnel and follow their directions.

 - It is out of control and unpredictable.